Math is a problem solving venture that requires critical thinking not steps and procedures. Number Talks start the journey toward that realization.

 Number Talks were created by Ruth Parker and Kathy Richardson in the early 1990s to engage students in meaningful mathematical discourse and sense-making as well as transform the culture of the classroom to one of inquiry and curiosity.
 Cathy Humphreys has been instrumental in extending and studying their use at the secondary level.

 In 2015, Ruth and Cathy wrote Making Number Talks Matter to support teachers interested in learning more about this powerful instructional routine.
+In 2018, they wrote the companion book, Digging Deeper: Making Number Talks Matter Even More.
 In addition, MEC has developed a 2-day Number Talk Institute to bring Number Talks directly to teachers.

 Whether they’ve already been using Number Talks in their classrooms or are hearing about them for the first time, teachers are saying that Number Talk Institutes are motivating them to make meaningful changes in their classroom practice.